You can enable one or all of the following proctoring settings to ensure that your test is plagiarism-free.

 When this option is enabled, candidates must give permission to enable the webcam on their computers.
 If they do not, they cannot take the test.

-When the test is live, we take a snapshot of the candidate at random intervals.
+We take a snapshot of the candidate at random intervals when the test is live.
 A thumbnail preview of the webcam will be displayed on the bottom right of the screen, which indicates that the candidates are being monitored during the test.

 When should this option be enabled?